 Glowee develops a biological source of light, using the bioluminescent properties of marine micro-organisms.
 Bioluminescence is a chemical reaction coded by genes.
 By enabling bacteria to make light, Glowee offers a living and lighting raw material which is self-sufficient and needs no infrastructures, thus disrupting the way to produce and consume light.

-By developping this new source of light, Glowee aims to offer an alternative solution to:
+By developing this new source of light, Glowee aims to offer an alternative solution to:

-– reduce the 19% share of electricty used in the world to light, which accounts for 5% of global greenhouse gas emissions, and ;
+– reduce the 19% share of electricity used in the world to light, which accounts for 5% of global greenhouse gas emissions, and ;

 – provide light to people or places which do not have access to electricity.